Mature Driver Safety Tips

 - Trouble judging gaps in traffic at intersections or highway entrance/exit ramps;

-- Medical conditions or medications which may be affecting abilities to handle a car safely;
+- Medical conditions or medications that may be affecting abilities to handle a car safely; and

 - Frequent traffic tickets or "warnings" by traffic or law enforcement officers in the last two years.